seal-runtime/seal/docs/reference/std/serde/base64.md

 `local base64 = require("@std/serde/base64")`

-$hspace{5pt}$good for serving binary stuff in a digestable form for serving things on the internet
+$\hspace{5pt}$ good for serving binary stuff in a digestable form for serving things on the internet

 base64.encode: `(data: string | buffer) -> string`